ansys/pyansys-sound/doc/source/getting_started.rst

     pip install ansys-dpf-sound

 Specific versions can be installed by specifying the version in the pip command.
-For example: Ansys 2024 R1 requires ansys-dpf-sound version 0.1.0:
+For example, Ansys 2024 R1 requires ansys-dpf-sound version 0.1.0:

 .. code::